Induced differential characters on nonlinear Gra{\ss}mannians: Introduction

 In~\cite{DJNV} we have used transgression of differential characters from $S$ and $M$ to get differential characters of degree one on the mapping space $C^\oo(S,M)$.
 The associated central extension of $\Diff_{\ex}(M,\mu)$ integrates the Lichnerowicz cocycle as well.
 In \cref{sec:comparison} we show that the two central extensions of $\Diff_{\ex}(M,\mu)$ constructed using transgression on the connected component of $f$ of the embedding space $\Emb(S,M)$ on one hand and of the connected component of $f(S)$ of the nonlinear Gra\ss{}mannian $\Gr^{S}(M)$ on the other hand are isomorphic as central extensions of Lie groups.

-\paragraph*{Notation:} We write $\TT = \set{z \in \bC \given |z| = 1}$ for the circle group which we identify with $\R/\Z$.
+\paragraph*{Notation:} We write $\TT = \{z \in \bC \ :\ |z| = 1\}$ for the circle group which we identify with $\R/\Z$.
 Accordingly, we write $\exp_\TT(t) = e^{2\pi it}$ for its exponential function.

 \paragraph*{Acknowledgment} We would like to thank I. M\u{a}rcu\c{t} for pointing out the use of tautological bundles over Gra\ss{}mannians, which is one of the main pillars of this paper.
-C.~Vizman was supported by a grant of Ministery of Research and Innovation, CNCS - UEFISCDI, project number PN-III-P4-ID-PCE-2016-0778, within PNCDI III.
-B.~Janssens and T. Diez were supported by the NWO grant 639.032.734 ``Cohomology and representation theory of infinite dimensional Lie groups''.
-K.-H.~Neeb acknowledges support by DFG-grant NE 413/10-1.
+C.~V. was supported by a grant of the Romanian Ministry of Education and Research, CNCS-UEFISCDI, project number PN-III-P4-ID-PCE-2020-2888, within PNCDI III.
+B.~J. and T.~D. were supported by the NWO grant 639.032.734 ``Cohomology and representation theory of infinite dimensional Lie groups''.
+K.-H.~N. acknowledges support by DFG-grant NE 413/10-1.